joachimschmidt557/DotStar/README.md

 only **one** Python file called `DotStar.py`.
 This file can be run directly with command-line arguments to manipulate packages or can be imported from any other Python file and used.
 The API will be available soon.

+## Installation

+If you already have DotStar installed, upgrade it by using this command:

+`dotstar -i dotstar`

+If you don't have DotStar installed, download the installers from the GitHub release page.
+Python is not required to operate DotStar.